h-pal/Predicting-the-Programming-Language-of-StackOverflow-Questions/README.md

 # Predicting-the-Programming-Language-of-SatckOverflow-Questions-using-Natural-Language-Processing

-I used a LSTM baesd Deep learning model to predict the 16 most popular programming languages of 2019.
-I considered the title and body of a questions to make prediction.
-I used a three layer LSTM network as LSTMs are so effective for sequential dataset and are widely preferred in NLP domain.
+I used a LSTM based Deep learning model to predict the 16 most popular programming languages of 2019.
+I considered the title and body of a question to make prediction.
+I used a three-layer LSTM network as LSTMs is so effective for the sequential dataset and are widely preferred in NLP domain.

 ## Data